valleyjo/valleyjo.github.io/experiance.md

     <ol>
       <li>Working on the next generation container management platform for Azure Compute</li>
       <ol>
+        <li>Designed, spec-d and lead implementation for multiple workstreams</li>
+        <li>Designed and built a method for exposing transactionally consistent container data sourced from multiple microservices</li>
         <li>Built notifications for customers when their container experiences availability issues</li>
         <li>Built integration with the deployment health system to ensure containers remain healthy when new bits roll out</li>
         <li>Built container repair capabilities to recover containers when they become faulted</li>